OptiFiire/lowcon/README.md

 ![npm downloads](https://img.shields.io/npm/dt/lowkey-console)
 ![license](https://img.shields.io/npm/l/lowkey-console)

 **Lowcon** (as known as *lowkey-console*) is a minimalist, highly customizable logging utility for Node.js that enhances your console output with styled, colorful messages.
-It features animated loading symbols, progress bars, customizable log prefixes, and supports various logging levels—all while using no external dependencies.
+It features animated loading symbols, progress bars, customizable log prefixes, and supports various logging levels.
+All while using no external dependencies.

 ## Features